kurator-org/kurator-web/README.md

 By default the Play server will listen on port 9000.
 Open http://localhost:9000/ in your browser after starting the server to test the web application.

+#### Install the Jython 2.7.1b3 distribution to support 3rd party Python packages

+* Download the [Jython 2.7.1.b3 installer jar](http://search.maven.org/remotecontent?filepath=org/python/jython-installer/2.7.1b3/jython-installer-2.7.1b3.jar).
+The downloaded jar file will be named `jython_installer-2.7.1b3.jar`.

+* The Jython installer can be started either by double-clicking the downloaded jar file (on Windows or OS X) or executing the downloaded jar at the command prompt using the `java -jar` command:

+        java -jar jython_installer-2.7.1b3.jar

+* Note the location of the Jython installation directory created by the installer.

 #### Make installed Python packages available to Kurator

 Define the environment variable `JYTHONHOME` to indicate the path to the newly installed Jython 2.7.0 distribution. **Kurator-Akka** uses this variable to locate 3rd-party Python packages that specific actors depend upon.